solarte7/NegationAndUncertainty/Validation/Readme.txt

 2) The directory "Validation with BiLSTM"  contains two files:

-   - loadBiLSTM-CRF.ipynb: This script allows us to load a trained BiLSTM-CRF model and validate a set of sentences manually.
+   - loadBiLSTM-CRF.ipynb: This script allows us to load a trained BiLSTM-CRF model and validate a set of sentences.

    -  Validation_BiLSTM.ipynb: This script allows us to load a trained BiLSTM-CRF model and validate a complete dataset (such as The cancer dataset).
       The dataset to be validated must be pre-processed preoviosly using the sripts provided in the directory Pre-processing.